 Investing in other publicly traded aerospace companies like Boeing, Lockheed Martin, and Northrup Grumman could also potentially provide some indirect exposure to SpaceX, in the sense that if the aerospace industry as a whole grows, then all of these stocks could potentially gain value.

-Rocket Lab USA is another publicly traded company that's involved in similar areas such as launch services, so growth in that category could benefit both SpaceX and Rocket Lab, though competition between the companies could also cause one to rise while the other falls.
+Rocket Lab is another publicly traded company that's involved in similar areas such as launch services, so growth in that category could benefit both SpaceX and Rocket Lab, though competition between the companies could also cause one to rise while the other falls.

 How to analyze SpaceX stock

 Since private companies do not provide the same financial transparency that public companies generally do, analyzing SpaceX stock can be challenging for the average investor.
 However, using the available public data such as on SpaceX's funding history and certain revenue figures could help investors compare SpaceX's stock price to other startups trading on private marketplaces like Forge.
+For example, Reuters recently reported that SpaceX earned about $8 billion in profit last year from around $15-$16 billion in revenue.31

 Keep in mind, however, that it's hard to make direct, objective comparisons with limited public data, and this is complicated by the fact that SpaceX is in an elite tier of highly valued private companies, so there aren't necessarily many options for comparison.

-There also aren't many publicly traded companies in comparable areas, but looking at the valuations of companies involved in aerospace like Boeing, Lockheed Martin, Rocket Lab USA, and Northrop Grumman could at least provide some reference points.
+There also aren't many publicly traded companies in comparable areas, but looking at the valuations of companies involved in aerospace like Boeing, Lockheed Martin, Rocket Lab, and Northrop Grumman could at least provide some reference points.
 Still, these companies are involved in areas that SpaceX is not, so these aren't perfect comparisons.
 Moreover, private companies typically carry more risk than publicly traded companies, due to factors such as limited liquidity, which arguably affects how one would value SpaceX.

 Get started investing in SpaceX on Forge